gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 when GitLab tries to connect with the internal services like GitLab Shell.

-To fix these errors, see the [Custom SSL settings](settings/ssl.md) section.
+To fix these errors, see the [Install Custom Public Certificates](settings/ssl.md#install-custom-public-certificates) section.

 ## error: proxyRoundTripper: XXX failed with: "net/http: timeout awaiting response headers"